mkopar/VirClass/README.md

 is a list of probabilities for each class.

-At the end of fitting the model, the best model is evaluated and saved for further usage in predict.py module, where we actually perform prediction experiments.
+At the end of fitting the model, the best model is evaluated and saved for further usage in `predict.py` module, where we actually perform prediction experiments.

 For more detailed info on how the `build.py` works please see [here](https://www.youtube.com/watch?v=S75EdAcXHKk).

-## Results
+## Software

 Current version of tool is developed primarily for command line use.
 This we believe is simplier for users to perform their own predictions and/or building the model.
-It is on our TODO list to build some useful models and push it to github for users to test the tool by themselves, as building the neural net takes enormous amount of time.
+It is on our TODO list to build some useful models and push it to repository for users to test the tool by themselves, as building the neural net takes quite a big amount of time.

-## Software

 Tool consists of 4 python scripts - `load.py`, `load_ncbi.py`, `build.py` and `predict.py`.
 All code is written in Python 2.7.2.
 We used libraries such as numpy, BioPython and Theano.
 The main scripts are `build.py` and `predict.py`.

 `build.py`:
-    * learning data file [OPTIONAL]
+    `learning data file [OPTIONAL]`
-    * sliding window size [OPTIONAL]
+    `sliding window size [OPTIONAL]`

 If you provide file with learning data and corresponding class labels, than this file will be used for learning model.
 File must be in 'media/' directory.
 If you do not provide file with learning data, new dataset will be generated.